Ravi1603/adversarial_attack/README.md

 # Adversarial-Patch-Attack
 This is the code for the adversarial patch attack on the EuroSAT dataset.

+What is an adversarial attack?
+As AI/ML usage rapidly increases, ensuring the reliability of these models becomes crucial.
+Numerous attacks have been developed that can cause models to be classified wrongly, which could have catastrophic consequences, such as in the context of self-driving cars.
+Therefore, significant research is being conducted to enhance the robustness of machine learning models against these attacks.

+Adversarial attack: an attack that aims to cause an AI system to make a mistake or misclassification, often through subtle manipulations of the input data.

 EuroSAT dataset - The dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with a total of 27,000 labeled and geo-referenced images.
 Class Names: 'AnnualCrop', 'Forest', 'HerbaceousVegetation', 'Highway', 'Industrial', 'Pasture', 'PermanentCrop', 'Residential', 'River', 'SeaLake'.